Skip to content

 Account Settings

 This is a part of Facebook that always seems to be changing.
 It is entirely possible that, by the time you read this blog post, these instructions will be obsolete.
-I’ll keep everything at a high level and won’t get into too many specifics.
+Therefore, I’ll keep everything at a high level and won’t get into too many specifics.
 So it is divided as follows:

 † Name